Managing Your Physical Health Care During the Pandemic

 - Health concerns related to potential COVID-19 exposures

 - Specific testing for COVID-19

-Staying Healthy in the Workplace: for Partners Employees
+Staying Healthy in the Workplace: for Mass General Brigham Employees

 - Eat and Drink Away from Others: When infected, an individual can be contagious starting two days before symptoms begin.
 When employees take masks off to eat and drink together, without maintaining a distance of six feet, exposures can result.